kiddyboots216/dp-custom/README.md

   - fastdp from https://github.com/awslabs/fast-differential-privacy (preferred to opacus for a number of reasons)
   - opacus (not preferred)
   - tqdm

-And then just cd into dp_finetuning and run 'python finetune_classifier_dp.py'.
-For the accounting, please also install the below library (with pip) and pass `sigma=-1`;

   - prv_accountant

+And then just cd into dp_finetuning and run `python finetune_classifier_dp.py`.
+To run the accounting (which can be quite slow) pass `sigma=-1`.
+There are a number of command-line arguments as described below.

+To run hyperparameter tuning with the linear scaling rule, run `python linear_scaling.py`.

 For more general experiment reproduction, run the following command: